skills/connect-the-dots/README.md

 <details id=2>
 <summary><h2>Step 2: Find a commit in history</h2></summary>

-_Thanks for the duplicate note :note:_
+_Thanks for the duplicate note :wave:_

 An important part of version control is the ability to look into the past.
 By using `git blame`, and finding the story behind a commit, we're able to do more than _blame_ people for code.
 We're able to see the story around why a commit was made.
 What is the associated pull request?
 Who approved the pull request?
 What tests were run on that commit before it was merged?